 Business Casual Interview Attire Female (Tops and Blouses)

 Shirts may be tucked in or worn out.
-If your top is not tucked in, make sure it covers the waistband of your pants.
+If your top is not tucked in, ensure it covers your pants’ waistband.

 Some acceptable necklines include collared, boat neck, scoop, or v-neck (keep modesty in mind!).